CONTACT US TODAY

 In a wrongful death action, the surviving family member may be entitled to a range of damages based on the circumstances.
 The more substantial the dependency of the surviving family member on the deceased individual, the larger the damages are likely to be.

 Some family members have never received any financial support from the deceased, and as such, they would likely not be entitled to claim the loss of financial support in a wrongful death action.
 In other cases, such as a spouse bringing a wrongful death action, the spousal plaintiff would be entitled to assert damages relating to the loss of spousal relations (i.e., love, sexual relations, companionship) and possibly unpaid domestic services, such as chores around the house.
+A Cherry Hill wrongful death lawyer will help you make sense of your options and will fight for the most compensation possible.

 Call for a Free and Confidential Consultation With a Cherry Hill Wrongful Death Lawyer